tedngai/itldatafactory/_posts/2018-10-24-EnvironmentalNoiseRecording.md

 ---
 layout: post
 title: Environmental Noise Recording Oct 2018
-description: First set of noise recording conducted on Jan 30
+description: First set of noise recording conducted on Oct 18 2018
 ---
 #### Premise
 In accounting for acoustical properties of building materials, a single number Noise Reduction Coefficient (NRC) or Sound Transmission Class (STC) value is used.
 Both values describe how well a material absorbs sound energy, while NRC focuses on reflected sound, STC focuses on transmitted sound, usually in the range of normal speech frequencies between 120 Hz to 4000 Hz [^1].